You can make your own sourdough starter at home, and we're here to help make it easy.

-We put together this quick video and also included a transcript below for those who prefer to read that.
+We put together this video series and also included a transcript of the 1st video below for those who prefer to read that:

 James: Hey guys, James Brown here, with Abby Love from Abby Jane bakery.
 We promised last week that we would get out a video to show you the ways to get a sourdough starter on its way so you can be making sourdough bread at home.
 Especially with the yeast shortage we're having right now.
 Seems like a timely video.
 We're going to show you how simple and straightforward it is.